Russia extends jailing of Pussy Riot activists

 Putin and the head of Russia's Orthodox Church, Patriarch Kirill, are among more than 30 people that Feigin and his two colleagues want to call to testify as witnesses in the trial.

-Nikolai Polozov, another defence lawyer, said authority figures were trying to portray the protest as "an attack on Russia by some dark powers".
+Nikolai Polozov, another defense lawyer, said authority figures were trying to portray the protest as "an attack on Russia by some dark powers".

 "It is just a theatre of the absurd, not a real court," Polozov said.